WPezClasses/class-wp-ezclasses-transients-helpers-1/README.md

 Or if the definition of the calculation for the value changes - say, a different WP_Query - you know exactly where to make that update.
 No more sprawl, or ideally a lot less.

 >
 >######The Bonus Round
 >
->In theory, it's possible to include your globals / constants along with your transient centralizing, and just use active => false, since you (probably) don't actually need a transients.
+>In theory, it's possible to include your globals / constants along with your transient centralizing, and just use active => false, since you (probably) don't actually need a transient.
 >
 >For example, perhaps you're using an array of some (more of less) fixed set of values in multiple places across your site / application / project.
-Since the ultimate purpose here is centralization, as well as easy of use / maintenance, it might make sense to define that array along with your transients.
-Then you have a single goto class to lean on for common / universal values.
+Since the ultimate purpose here is centralization, as well as ease of use / maintenance, it might make sense to define that array along with your transients.
+Then you have a single goto class to lean on for common / universal values (and most of the term are transients).
 >
->And if for some reason a fixed array becomes more dynamic (read: database driven) then all you have to do is update the method that does the value and make active => true.
+>The added benefit on top of that is that if for some reason that fixed array becomes dynamic (read: rule and/or database driven) then all you have to do is update the method that does the value for that "transient" and also set active => true.
 Bingo!
-You've got a transient.
+You've got a transient and the rest of your code doesn't have to be updated.
 >

 You can also define when a transient should be deleted.
 For example, if a particular post_type is updated (i.e., action: save_post) you can have transients that need that lean on that update / post_type be deleted (indirectly) by that save_post event.